lxzhu/lxzhu.github.io/_posts/2020-06-02-linux-basic-commands-list.md

 ## file system

 1. ls:      list directory contents.
 1. cd:      change current directory
 1. pwd:     print working directory
 1. touch:   create a new empty file
 1. chmod:   change mode of file
 1. chown:   change own of file
-1. chgrp:
+1. chgrp:   change group ownership
 1. vim:     edit a file
 1. rm:      remove a file
 1. mv:      move a file; rename is a kind of move; move=cut+paste
 1. cp:      copy a file
 1. rsync:   pull file from remote host or push file to remote host
+1. mkdir:   make a new dir
+1. rmdir:   remove a dir
+1. ln:      make a hard/symbolic link
-1. fgetacl:
+1. fgetacl: get access control list of a file
-1. fsetacl:
+1. fsetacl: set access control list of a file

 # file content manipulate
-1. head
+1. head: read head lines of a file
-1. tail
+1. tail: read tail lines of a file
-1. cat
-1. more
-1. less
-1. cut
+1. cat:  concatenate files
+1. more: display file content in paging mode
+1. less: display file content in paging mode and support move forward and backward.
+1. cut:  print selected parts of lines
-1. join
+1. join: join lines on a common field
 1. wc: count word or line of a file
 1. split: split files by lines, by size or by number of chunks
+1. tr: translate, squeeze, and/or delete characters

 ## administrator